Industry Validation

 Palo Alto Networks

-AI Agent Gateway as control plane. ~$29B in acquisitions assembling identity + observability + policy + execution gateway.
+AI Agent Gateway as control plane. ~$29B in disclosed acquisitions assembling identity + observability + AI security, plus the Portkey execution gateway.
+[PANW]

 CrowdStrike